-We took away the plan's little fence and added in the big fence.
-We removed the star and placed a working light.
+We took away the original plan's little fence and added in a big fence.
+We removed the star from the original plans and placed a working light.
 The sign hanging on the fence we picked up at a local outdoor market and the vintage ladder inside we found at an antique shop.
-And the big door on the back was fully painted by my kids, so it has hand prints, names and all sorts of beautiful personalized things on it.
+And the big door on the back was fully painted by my kids, so it has handprints, names, and all sorts of beautiful personalized things on it.
 So all in all, create the coop you want!

 Coop Paint Colors

 We used Sherwin Williams Exterior Super Paint in Cooled Blue, Peppery, and my favorite white ever, Creamy.

 - Don't buy pre-made coops, they are expensive and fall apart fast.

 - Don't be afraid to express yourself, this coop looks nothing like my house.

 - Create storage space, I have 3 nesting boxes on each side but only 2 the birds can reach.